fossasia/pslab-desktop/README.md

 [![Mailing List](https://img.shields.io/badge/Mailing%20List-FOSSASIA-blue.svg)](https://groups.google.com/forum/#!forum/pslab-fossasia)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)

-The PSlab-Desktop repository holds the PSLab Desktop application using Python as a backend technology and Electron as a frontend.
-The goal of PSLab is to create an Open Source hardware device (open on all layers) that can be used for experiments by teachers, students and citizen scientists.
-Our tiny pocket lab provides an array of sensors for doing science and engineering experiments.
-It provides functions of numerous measurement devices including an oscilloscope, a waveform generator, a frequency counter, a programmable voltage, current source and as a data logger.
+The PSlab-Desktop repository holds the PSLab Desktop application using Python as a backend technology and Electron for the frontend.
+The goal of PSLab is to create an Open Source hardware device (open on all layers) and software applications that can be used for experiments by teachers, students and scientists.
+Our tiny pocket lab provides an array of instruments for doing science and engineering experiments.
+It provides functions of numerous measurement tools including an oscilloscope, a waveform generator, a frequency counter, a programmable voltage, current source and even a component to control robots with up to four servos.

-We are developing the experiments starting on the hardware to libraries and user interfaces for desktop PCs and Android apps for smartphones.
-The PSLab project is inspired by the work of the Open Science Hardware community and the ExpEYES project.
 Our website is at: https://pslab.io

 <a href="https://pslab.io/" rel="PSLab">
 	<img src="./docs/images/project_banner.jpg" alt="PSLab Banner" width="300px"/>